adrianmuxworthy/ThellierCoolPy/README.md

 # ThelllierCoolPy
 A cooling-rate correction tool for Thellier-type paleointensity data.
 Written in Python.

-Instructions:
+ThellierCoolPy can be run in Google's Colab or Jupyter.
+Colab has the advantage that everything is already installed, whilst Jupyter is a little more involved and one of the packages (numba) currently (August 2021) is not compatable with Apple's Silicon M1 processor released in January 2021.
+We will update this when the package becomes available.

+Instructions for installation:

+**Colab:**

+Colab works best in a Chrome browswer.
+D

+Download

+**Jupyter** (installed via Anaconda):

+Download

-To run locally on Jupyter notebook:
+To run locally on Jupyter notebook, the following packages are required:

-Python packages required to run this program:

-numpy (pip install numpy) numba (pip install numba) matplotlib (pip install -U matplotlib) scipy (pip install scipy) ipywidgets (pip install ipywidgets) ipyfilechooser (pip install ipyfilechooser)

-codecs (pip install codec) random (pip install random2) re (pip install regex) tkinter (pip install tk)
+numpy, numba, matplotlib, scipy, ipywidgets, ipyfileschooser, codecs, random2, regex, tk

+First, you may need to upgrade your version of pip using:

+python -m pip install --upgrade pip

+Second, these can be  installed via (just cut and paste):

+pip install numpy numba scipy ipywidgets ipyfileschooser codecs random2 regex tk

+pip install -U matplotlib

+Depending on your OS, codecs maybe installed as default.

-Input file types:
+**Input file types:**

+Examples of the input data formats are shown in the example folder:

-Ms-T data as no headers temp Ms seperated by comma or space or tab
+1) Ms-T data has no headers, simply temperature and Ms seperated by comma, space or tab.

-Thellier (.tdt) files with header seperated by comma, space or tab, no space within in sample names
+2) Thellier data is in ThellierTool data format (.tdt).
+That is, files with a header seperated by comma, space or tab, no space within in sample names.
+3) FORC data.
+This is FORC data output format from a Princeton or Lakeshore instrument.

-To use the program:
+**To use the program**

-Click on each cell in the Jupyter notebook following the instructions above the cell

-The model uses a full-wdith half maxmiumm method to extrapolate the FORC distribtion to SF = 0. as outlined in Muxworthy and Heslop 2011.
+For both Colab and Jupyter, click on each following the instructions above each cell.
+The model uses a full-wdith half maxmiumm method to extrapolate the FORC distribtion to SF = 0, as outlined in Muxworthy and Heslop (2011).

 When a noisy FORC diagram is used, anomalous FWHM can be produced and these values can be removed.